-Enjoy a sweet ending to your day with mini Raspberry Almond Crisp For Two with a sweet and slightly tart raspberry filling topped with a crispy almond streusel baked in two ramekins.
+Enjoy a sweet ending to your day with mini Raspberry Crisp For Two with a sweet and slightly tart raspberry filling topped with a crispy almond streusel baked in two ramekins.

 I kept seeing “dessert for two”, so that got my wheels turning.
 What haven’t I made yet you’d enjoy for summer?

 I have my brownies for two, but it may be a little too heavy for the warm weather.

 With Memorial Day and the unofficial start of summer next week (!!!), it’s only fitting to start sharing some berry recipes.

 As I was going through my recipe list, I realized I didn’t have many raspberry recipes.
 Then it hit me – fruit crisp!

 I’ve made plenty of cobblers, dumplings, and even a crumble, but only one crisp.